 ¼ cup unsweetened cocoa

-2 sticks (1 cup) unsalted butter at room temperature
+2 sticks (1 cup) unsalted butter at room

 4 large eggs